 Duplexes are a unique type of multi-family property.
 They consist of two distinct living spaces within a single building structure.
 Each unit typically has its own entrance, and the units can be side-by-side or stacked on top of one another.

 Property managers must be adept at managing duplexes' individual tenant relations, often mediating between households or addressing issues that affect both units.
-Additionally, duplex marketing and leasing strategies can differ from those of larger properties, appealing to those looking for a more house-like living experience with fewer neighbors.
-Effective management here involves a keen understanding of the local rental market, personalized tenant communication, and a proactive approach to maintenance and upgrades to keep both units appealing and functional.
+Additionally, duplex marketing and leasing strategies can differ from those of apartments.
+Duplexes appeal to those looking for a more house-like living experience with fewer neighbors.
+Effective management involves:

 Apartment Complexes